There are venomous snakes in Montana. However, the state only has one venomous species. That is the Prairie Rattlesnake (Crotalus viridis).

 Prairie Rattlesnake Lookalikes

-The Gopher Snake and the Plains Hog-Nosed Snake both have similar color patterns to a Prairie Rattlesnake.
+The Gopher Snake and the Plains Hog-Nosed Snake have color patterns similar to those of a Prairie Rattlesnake.
 The Gopher Snake is non-venomous.
 On the other hand, the Plains Hog-Nosed Snake is mildly venomous but no threat to humans.

 Where are Prairie Rattlesnakes Found in Montana?